Sunways

 Sunways was a charter airline consisting of sister companies Sunways Airlines A.B.
-(SWY), based in Stockholm, Sweden, and SUNWAY Intersun Havacilik Anonim Sirketi (SWW), based at Istanbul-Atatürk and Antalya, Turkey.
+(SWY), based in Stockholm, Sweden, and SUNWAY Intersun Havacilik Anonim Sirketi (SWW), based at Atatürk Airport and Antalya, Turkey.
 The airline was in operation from March 1995 to October 1997.

 History

-Sunways was owned by Tursem A.S., a now defunct travel group based in Istanbul, Turkey.
-The group was founded in 1985 by Haluk Semiz and Nedim Gürbüz but went bankrupt on 4 October 1997, prompting Sunways to cease operation.
+Sunways was owned by Tursem A.S., a former travel group based in Istanbul, Turkey, founded in 1985 by Haluk Semiz and Nedim Gürbüz, that went bankrupt on 4 October 1997, causing Sunways to cease operation.

 Fleet

 The Sunway Intersun Havacilik Turkey-based fleet included 4 MD-83 aircraft.

 The Sunways Sweden-based fleet included 4 Boeing 757-200 aircraft.

 Destinations

 Sunways operated destinations including the following: